Study Reveals Effectiveness Of Weighted Blankets For Insomnia

 How weighted blankets work is a frequently asked question among those considering a weighted blanket to help sleep.
 To break the answer down a little further, Alder explains that the study’s evidence suggests deep pressure stimulation interacts with the nervous system in a way that causes a calming effect.
 This, in turn, allows the patient to drift off to sleep more quickly and stay asleep for longer.

-Alder’s explanation of how heavy blankets for insomnia work aligns with earlier occupational therapy research demonstrating how weighted blankets can cue deep touch pressure or DTP’s therapeutic benefits.
+Alder’s explanation of how heavy blankets for insomnia work aligns with earlier occupational therapy research demonstrating how weighted blankets can cause deep touch pressure or DTP’s therapeutic benefits.
 Effective DTP results in a relaxed state of body and mind – bringing along effortless, deeper sleep.

 Commentary Calls For Further Research